University of Bristol: Rankings and reputation

 The University of Bristol ranks number 5 in the UK for research quality according to the most recent Research Excellence Framework assessment.
 Chemistry (1st), Physics (5th), Engineering (6th), Mathematical sciences (4th), Computer science and informatics (7th), Earth systems and environmental sciences (2nd), Biological sciences (8th), Geography and environmental studies (1st), Law (3rd), Economics and econometrics (7th), and Modern languages and linguistics (4th) are among the highly rated subjects.
 The Complete University Guide 2024 ranks Bristol 4th for the quality of its research.
 Bristol also ranks 5th for number of spin outs created and has the best business incubator in the world according to UBI Global.

 The University of Bristol was the fourth most targeted university by the UK's top 100 employers, according to the Graduate Market in 2023 report produced by High Fliers.
 It was ranked joint 7th in the UK for graduate employability.

-Internationally, the 2024 QS World University Rankings placed Bristol at 55th overall in the world and 9th in the UK.
+Internationally, in 2026, Bristol was ranked 6th in the UK and 35th in the world universities ranking by Time magazine and Statista.
+The 2024 QS World University Rankings placed Bristol at 55th overall in the world and 9th in the UK.
 The Times Higher Education World University Ranking placed Bristol at 76th globally and 9th in the UK in 2023.
 Another international ranking, the Shanghai Jiao Tong University Academic Ranking of World Universities, placed Bristol 88th globally and 8th in the UK in 2023.